 A material improvement in the credit quality and default tolerance of the pool participants, together with improving diversity of the borrower member pool could lead to upward pressure on the rating.
-Evidence that continued growth of the member pool does not pose undue burden on FNFA's risk monitoring capability, which would support our strengthening opinion of FNFA's overall governance, could also lead to upward rating pressure.
+Evidence that continued growth of the member pool does not pose an undue burden on FNFA's risk monitoring capability, which would support a strengthening of our opinion of FNFA's overall governance, could also lead to upward rating pressure.
 Additional improvements in liquidity above our current expectations could also result in upward rating pressure.